BrunaLab/HeliconiaSurveys/README.md

-The workflow for preparing these data is described below.
+The workflow for cleaning, reviewing, and preparing the datasets archived in Dryad is described below.

 ## Workflow

 The cleaning, validating, and organizing of the _Heliconia_ demographic survey data is done using the R script [`01_create_survey_archive.R`](https://github.com/BrunaLab/HeliconiaSurveys/blob/master/01_create_heliconia_archive.R).
 The functions in this script will take the 'raw' survey data, clean organize it, conduct a series of data validation procedures, and prepare the files to be archived at the Dryad Digital Repository.
 The workflow in the `01_create_survey_archive.R` script proceeds as follows:

-***1. Load, correct, and organize the demographic data.***
+**1. Load, correct, and organize the demographic data.**

 - The function `ha_data<-clean_heliconia_data()` calls several other functions found in the folder `code/survey_cleaning`.
 These functions include an .R script for cleaning and correcting the records for plants found in each demographic plot.